-The street, soon to be buzzing with new businesses ranging from boutiques to restaurants is designed as a complete street, calming automobile traffic and heightening pedestrian mobility.
-What resulted is a district gateway system, protecting pedestrians from regular street traffic, but allowing for street access as needed.
+The street, buzzing with new businesses ranging from boutiques to restaurants is designed as a complete street, with calming automobile traffic and heightened pedestrian mobility.
+The district gateway system protects pedestrians from regular street traffic, but allows for street access as needed.

-Yellow gate arms, coordinating with The Landing’s signature branding developed by One Lucky Guitar, nest into a latticed metal structure on each end of the historic district.
+Branded gate arms nest into a latticed metal structure on each end of the historic district.
 When lowered, the gates create a barrier indicating vehicles are unable to pass through.
-However, the design did take into consideration the potential of vehicular strikes to the gates, resulting in breakaway arms that prevent damage to the overall structure.
-MKM worked closely with Structural Engineering Services to achieve a design that prevents potential damage to the metal frame if a vehicle were to strike the concrete base.
 At night, the tops of the Gateway Markers are illuminated, reminiscent of the canal lanterns that once guided boats on their way to The Landing.

 The coffee roaster known for transitioning farmers from coca to coffee production in the Cauca region has opened its first retail location in downtown Fort Wayne, Indiana on The Landing.

 Utopian Coffee + Kitchen is one of the newest additions to The Landing historic district in downtown Fort Wayne, Indiana.
 The design highlights the historic origins of the space by exposing original wood beams and flooring.
 Near the back of the coffee shop, a small tasting room is framed by original factory windows repurposed to add natural light through from the dining area.
 The interior is anchored by a curved coffee bar lined with seating where guests can watch baristas pour drinks.